bgunson/object-serialization/README.md

-# CPSC501 Assignment 3
-### Bennett Gunson - 30041789

-Reflective Object Serialization Project
+## Reflective Object Serialization Project

 This is a project that lets a user create 5 different objects and input their fields which is then serialized to a JSON string using [org.json](https://github.com/stleary/JSON-java).
 These operations take place on a theoretical server.
 The serialized